Cloud Security and Compliance

 The Assessment phase begins with the creation of a risk model and conducting a gap analysis to understand the current state.
 The risk model identifies the risk factors (threats, vulnerabilities, impact, likelihood, and predisposing conditions) to be assessed and defines the relationships among them.
 A threat is any circumstance or event with the potential for adverse impact to operations, assets, or personnel.
-The source of a threat can be human, environmental, or a structural failure and may be intentional or accidental in nature.
+The source of a threat can be a human, environmental, or structural failure and may be intentional or accidental in nature.
 A vulnerability is a weakness in an information system, security procedure, internal control, or implementation that may be exploited by a threat source.
-A predisposing condition is a condition that exists within the organization, its business processes, enterprise architecture, or operating environment that affects the likelihood that initiated threat events result in an adverse impact.
+A predisposing condition is a condition that exists within the organization, its business processes, enterprise architecture, or an operating environment that affects the likelihood that initiated threat events result in an adverse impact.
 The likelihood of occurrence is a weighted risk factor based on the probability that a given threat is capable of exploiting a given vulnerability.
-The impact of a successful exploitation of a vulnerability or predisposed condition is a measure of the magnitude of harm that could be expected to the firm, its assets, or personnel.
+The impact of successful exploitation of a vulnerability or predisposed condition is a measure of the magnitude of harm that could be expected to the firm, its assets, or personnel.
 The assessment approach combines the measurable aspects of a traditional quantitative assessment with the flexibility of a qualitative assessment.
 This provides meaningful risk results that allow for prioritization.
 In order to provide improved rigor and effectiveness of risk analysis, a vulnerability-oriented analysis with an impact-oriented analysis to provide a more complete risk picture that identifies vulnerabilities in policy, process, and technology as well as critical assets and the impact of successful attacks against those assets.
-The Assessment phase includes a comprehensive review of policies, procedures, practices and tools currently deployed within the enterprise.
+The Assessment phase includes a comprehensive review of policies, procedures, practices, and tools currently deployed within the enterprise.
 The environment is scanned for detecting vulnerabilities using penetration testing and scanning tools that are NIST compliant and includes web applications and operating systems software for identifying patching levels.